 We Achieved Nearly 100% Occupancy

-For the 3 years that we rented out our house, we had a close to 100% occupancy.
+For the three years that we rented out our house, we had a close to 100% occupancy.

 This was partly due to our dual Craigslist/Airbnb strategy but was probably also mostly due to our location.

-Bozeman is a very fast-growing college town and there is a huge demand for housing.
-This made it very easy for us to rent our rooms for a relatively high rate.
+Bozeman is a very fast-growing college town, and there is a huge demand for housing.

 Room Pricing Strategy